 groups.
 I have been a co-facilitator for an anxiety support group.
 I have

-extensive training trauma related therapy and in food and body related issues.
+extensive training in trauma related therapy.
 I have been working in private practice

-the quality of their relationships and their lives.
+the quality of people's relationships and their lives.

 Some of the topics that I work together with my clients on are: Anxiety, challenging life transitions and adjustments, difficulties with